Key Stage 3

-All students begin Year 7 studying both French and German, although some may continue with one language after consultation between the Special Educational Needs Co-ordinator, parents and languages staff.
+All students begin Year 7 studying both French and German.
 In both French and German, students study a range of topics which develop the four skills of listening, speaking, reading and writing in the foreign language.
 The study of both languages follows the National Curriculum and each unit of work plans for progression of the skills.
 Students are helped to develop a range of techniques of learning and dictionary skills so that they can build up their own vocabulary as efficiently and as independently as possible.
-Students are set during the first half term of Year 7 and are placed in groups according to their minimum expected level for Years 7-9.
+Students are taught in their form groups and work is differentiated so that all students are challenged to reach their potential.

-The sets are reviewed regularly based on students’ classwork, home learning and assessments.
-Throughout each unit of work students are assessed in the productive and receptive skills in each language, as well as their skills in translation and dictation.
+Throughout each unit of work students are assessed in the productive and receptive skills in each language, as well as their skills in translation.
 At the end of each unit of work students are assessed in one productive and one receptive skill in each language.
-At the end of the academic year students take an exam which, along with teacher judgement, informs the setting arrangements for the following year.
-At the end of Year 8 students choose to continue with French or German or both.
-In addition, the option of starting an ab initio Spanish course is also open to students in Year 9.
+At the end of Year 8 students choose to specialise in one language, continue with both French and German, or take up Spanish.

-In year 9, students can take part in the Paris Trip to France or the Rhineland Trip to Germany.
+In year 8, students can take part in the Paris Trip to France or the Rhineland Trip to Germany.
 Both trips are very popular and greatly enjoyed by the students.
-The German Exchange with our partner school in Dusseldorf runs for year 8 and KS5 students and has been very successful.
-We are hoping to begin a French exchange soon.
-The French KS5 students enjoy a trip to Paris in December.

-- In year 9 and 10, students can apply to be Language Leaders and gain a leadership qualification and new skills through working with local primary schools and running events at RPS.
+In year 9, students can apply to be Language Leaders and gain a leadership qualification and new skills through working with local primary schools and running events at RPS.